 Incoming USPS mail from the Post Office is picked up daily at 6:30am and 2:00pm Monday thru Friday, excluding USPS holidays.
 The mail is sorted and delivered throughout the University according to daily scheduled runs.

-University Mail Services is responsible for the pick up and delivery of 1st, 2nd, 3rd class mail, parcel post and accountable U.S. mail to various offices and departments.
+University Mail Services is responsible for the pick up and delivery of all classes of mail, parcel post and accountable U.S. mail to various offices and departments.

 Departments should utilize their street address along with their MSC code for all incoming mail.